-Hi, My name is Steve Morey.
-I started this website with the idea of curating my thoughts about nature on the open exposed sandy beaches of central and northern Oregon, USA.
-I call it theoutershores because that describes the surf-swept shores of my home beaches and it’s a good description of the exposed coast anywhere in the world.
-That’s important to me because I hope my words and photos have meaning to people who love beaches and the exposed intertidal everywhere.
-You can learn more about me and theoutershores here.
+Steve Morey here.
+I started theoutershores because my thoughts about nature on the exposed beaches of central and northern Oregon needed curating.
+I call it theoutershores because that describes the surf-swept shores of my home beaches and it’s a good description of exposed shores anywhere.
+I hope my words and photos have meaning to people who love beaches and the exposed intertidal anywhere in the world.

-I’ve learned pretty much everything I know about the intertidal from collaborations with other naturalists.
+Countless naturalists have helped me discover the intertidal via their books (you’ll see my favorites cited frequently in my posts and pages), websites (I’ve got a few favorites there too), and in person.
+I wish I could thank them all.
 My main collaborator and friend on theoutershores is Mike Westphal.
 He’s one of the best naturalists I know, and the intellectual co-founder of theoutershores.
-My posts are full of things that Mike and I have learned and are learning about the surf zone, and about the natural history of surfperch and their prey, and other creatures they share the sandy beaches with.
-You’ll see plenty of recognition of connections to sister ecosystems, especially estuaries, the rocky intertidal, and the subtidal.
+My posts are full of things that Mike and I have learned and are learning about the surf zone and about the natural history of surfperch and their prey, and other creatures they share the beaches with.
+Mike helped teach me respect for the sandy beaches’ sister ecosystems, the rocky intertidal, estuaries, the subtidal, and coastal forests.

-If you have an interest in things that wash up on the beach throughout the seasons; things like marine debris, floats, carcasses, driftwood, and shells, my Wrack Line pages might be right up your alley.
+If you have an interest in things that wash up on the beach throughout the seasons- things like marine debris, floats, carcasses, driftwood, and shells- my Wrack Line pages will be right up your alley.
 If you like to check out photos of intertidal organisms, I have pages on surfperches, other fishes, and other animals, plants, and marine algae too.
-These are works in progress, and will be forever.
-You can get the gist of where I’m going by checking out A Variety of Life.
+These are works in progress, and always will be.
+You can get a tase of those pages and more, by visiting my A Variety of Life page.